Unboxed-Software/solana-course/content/token22-metadata.md

 This function takes five parameters:
   - `metadata`: the metadata account address.
   - `updateAuthority`: the authority that can sign to update the metadata
-  - `field`: the field that we want to update, this is either one of the built in `Field`s or a custom feild stored in the `additional_metadata`
+  - `field`: the field that we want to update, this is either one of the built in `Field`s or a custom field stored in the `additional_metadata`
   - `value`: the new value of the field
   - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)